alchemy-bootcamp-one-summer-2018/lab-salmon-cookies-ca/README.md

 #### Plan

-* start at the top of the component tree, start discrete, and abstract one layer at a time while maintaining a functioning implementation in the actual dom (or sales.html).
+* start at the top of the component tree, start discrete, and abstract one layer at a time while maintaining a functioning implementation in the actual dom (or sales.html.

 1. index.js
 2. app.js
 3. html.js

+#### TODO

+* make store-table-row take data from api (like store-counter)
+* make store-table take the store-table-rows
+* make the table work for stores and totals
+* fill out store-form
+* fill out store-api
+* make table update dynamically

+#### Stretch goals

+* make styling better
+* make other pages into components
+*